turingschool/front-end-curriculum/lessons/module-2/array-iterator-methods.md

 <section class="call-to-action">
 **In Your Notebook**
 Write down everything you know about arrays.
-Everything you know about objects.
 Think about when you've used them in the past, where you've seen them, and what you've done with them.
-What do people mean with they say that "everything is an object" in JavaScript?
 </section>

 An array is essentially a comma-separated list of related values.
 For example: